DinoChiesa/Apigee-CustomPolicy-AesCrypto/README.md

 The policy has not been tested with AES modes other than GCM, CBC, OFB, or CFB.

-## Deriving Keys from Passphrases
+## AesCrypto: Deriving Keys from Passphrases

-[PBKDF2](https://en.wikipedia.org/wiki/PBKDF2) refers to Password-Based Key Derivation Function 2.
-This is a standard described officially in [IETF RFC 2898](https://www.ietf.org/rfc/rfc2898.txt).
-It allows the derivation of a cryptographically strong key from a text password.

-This custom policy can derive a key and optionally, an IV, from a passphrase using PBKDF2.
+The AesCrypto custom policy can derive a key and optionally, an IV, from a passphrase using PBKDF2.

-PBKDF2 requires as input:
-- a passphrase,
-- a salt,
-- a key strength,
-- a number of iterations, and
-- a pseudo-random function (PRF).
-This is usually a keyed MAC, aka HMAC.

 This callout supports `HMAC-SHA1` and `HMAC-SHA256` as the PRF.
 The maximum number of iterations is 2560000.

-When configuring this policy to use PBKDF2, you must specify a passphrase.
+When configuring the AesCrypto policy to use PBKDF2, you must specify a passphrase.
 You may optionally specify a salt, a desired output key strength in bits, a number of iterations, and/or a PRF.
 The policy defaults those settings to the UTF-8 bytes for "Apigee-IloveAPIs", 128, 128001, and HMAC-SHA1, respectively, when they are